ADA-Software-Engineering-Program/Roots/README.md

 # Roots
 Roots is an online language learning platform that provides high-quality courses in Igbo language.
-The platform offers video lessons, interactive exercises and community features to aid learners of all levels improve their language skills.
+The platform will offer video lessons, interactive exercises and community features to aid learners of all levels improve their language skills.

 ## Features of Roots